unrealwork/atsd-use-cases/how-to/kafka/consumers-monitoring/README.md

 chmod +x /opt/kafka_2.12-1.0.0/bin/send_offset.sh
 ```

-For Kafka versions before 0.10.2.0 use `--zookeeper` option instead `bootstrap-server` in the script.
+For Kafka versions before `0.10.2.0` use `--zookeeper` option instead `bootstrap-server` in the script.

 Replace `ATSD_HOST` and `TCP_PORT` with actual values and launch the script.

 > The default ATSD TCP command port is `8081`.

-The script will read topic offsets and send them to ATSD under the hostname entity.
+The script reads topic offsets and sends the offsets to ATSD under the hostname entity.

 ```sh
 # launch the script